 With ornate private spa & food testing lab, ITC hotel's uber luxurious suite to host Trump in Delhi

-With a food testing laboratory, elaborate security systems, uber luxurious amenities such as an ornate private drawing room and spa and floor butlers, the mansion-like Grand Presidential Suite of the ITC Maurya here that has played host to a number of heads of states is all set to welcome US President Donald Trump on Monday.
+With a food testing laboratory, elaborate security systems, uber-luxurious amenities such as an ornate private drawing room and spa and floor butlers, the mansion-like Grand Presidential Suite of the ITC Maurya here that has played host to a number of heads of states are all set to welcome US President Donald Trump on Monday.
 The premium hotel also has an air quality monitoring system and ensures that its guests breathe air that is "as fresh as mountain breeze", according to its website.

-The website describes the 'Chanakya' suite as "a two-bedroom mansion of luxury with silk panelled walls, dark wood flooring and magnificent artwork".
+The website describes the 'Chanakya' suite as "a two-bedroom mansion of luxury with silk paneled walls, dark wood flooring, and magnificent artwork".
 It says the suite boasts of a reception area, a large living room, a study, a peacock-themed 12-seater private dining room, an opulent bathroom with mother of pearl accessories and imperial décor and a mini spa and gymnasium.

 According to sources, the floor where the Grand Presidential Suite is located has been cordoned off by security personnel for the last two weeks.
 The entire hotel will be out of bounds for other guests as all the rooms have been booked for Trump's entourage.
 When Barack Obama had stayed at the same suite at the ITC Maurya in 2015, he was served food from the hotel's rooftop European restaurant West View where he had dined with top CEOs from India and the US on January 26.
 The dinner was hosted at the Grand Presidential Floor.